 Use HDInsight Spark cluster to analyze data in Data Lake Storage Gen1

-In this tutorial, you use Jupyter Notebook available with HDInsight Spark clusters to run a job that reads data from a Data Lake Storage account.
+In this article, you use Jupyter Notebook available with HDInsight Spark clusters to run a job that reads data from a Data Lake Storage account.

 Azure Data Lake Storage Gen1 account.
 Follow the instructions at Get started with Azure Data Lake Storage Gen1 using the Azure portal.